MastersMasterM/MastersMasterM/README.md

 # Hi!,Welcome To My Repository  👋

-My Name is _Mahdi_.I am currently a student at [Tehran Polytechnic](https://aut.ac.ir/en).I study Industrial Engineering and Computer Science as a minor so actually I spend most of my time in related to university.I interested in datascience field and have some basic exprince in Machine Learning and Deep Learning.
+My Name is _Mahdi_.I am currently a student at [Tehran Polytechnic](https://aut.ac.ir/en).I study Industrial Engineering and Computer Science as a minor so actually I spend most of my time in related to university.I interested in datascience field and have some basic experince in Machine Learning and Deep Learning.
 I use Python, R and C/C++ in my projects.I have no experience in industry and trying to become qualified for jobs in industry by learning new skills.

 ### 🌱 What do I do and What have I done?